 Will their feet always be like this?

-You may think this is a strange question, and chances are, it’s unnecessary for you to ask, but for someone whose baby is footling breech, it’s a totally legit question.
+You may think this is a strange question, and chances are, it’s unnecessary for you to ask, but for someone whose baby is footling breach, it’s a totally legit question.

 My first baby was footling bring and the delivery ended up in a c-section.

 Ten fingers- check.
 Ten toes- check.
 Healthy baby- check.
 But the feet- they’re curved inward.

 It happened within a matter of moments that I realized something was different about my baby.
 I’ve seen a lot of babies in my life, and none have ever had feet and ankles that curved in like that.

 The pediatrician we saw before being discharged was very reassuring, that much like a baby’s head can change shape based upon the pressure in the pelvis, the legs of a footling breech baby are in the birth canal, and therefore change shape because of it.